pyhoneybot/honeybot/README.md

 - don't forget to add your country flag here after accepted PR. i'll have to hunt it down on your profile if not.
 - make sure to follow PEP8

+**Documentation

+A small guide on how to contribute to the documentation of the project can be found [here](https://pyhoneybot.github.io/honeybot/documentation.html)

 **about PR**

 first clone the project